ratwolfzero/hopalong_python/README.md

 #### Conclusions

-Considering the previously described factors, both methods effectively highlight areas with point concentrations, as illustrated in the following images.
+Considering the previously described factors, both methods effectively highlight areas with point concentrations during visualization, as illustrated in the following images.

 Both images were rendered with `matplotlib.pyplot.imshow, interpolation='none'`
 Params: a = -2, b = -0.33, c = 0.01, number of Iterations: 2e8